Questions/Answers about Hello Dancer and What makes

 There are no "Catches" or "Hidden Costs" or anything tacked onto your monthly dues.
 There is a once a year membership fee of $50 (Single Dancer)/$85 (Family) and a monthly cost of $70 (1 hour class), or $60 for multiple classes or family members taking classes ($10 discount per month).
 We do offer a selection of classes: Mommy & Me, Baby & Me, and Hip Hop Classes that are $50 (45 minute class).

-Basically, if you take one - 1 hour class and have one membership it will Cost $680 for the entire dance year (Sept. to May).
+Basically, if you take one - 1 hour class and have one membership it will Cost $680 for the entire dance year (Sept. to May) and the 45 Minute Classes will cost you $500 for the entire year (Sept to May).

 The only other costs are on dancewear, that can be purchased either in our own dancewear shop or elsewhere.